 Lockheed Martin’s 350,000-square-foot Archbald facility is a full-service Missiles and Fire Control (MFC) mission area that provides design, manufacturing, engineering, and field service and support to its domestic and international customers.

 MFC Archbald’s PGS mission area designs and manufactures air-to-ground weapon and training systems for the U.S. Navy, U.S. Air Force and international customers.
-PGS products include the Paveway™ II Plus Laser Guided Bomb (LGB) kits, Enhanced Laser Guided Training Rounds (ELGTR) and the Paragon™ direct attack munition—an innovative all-weather direct attack munition.
+PGS products include the Paveway™ II Plus Laser Guided Bomb (LGB) kits and Enhanced Laser Guided Training Rounds (ELGTR).

-Archbald supports two primary sets of customers in our Nuclear Systems line of business.
-On the military side, it has provided safety-critical nuclear instrumentation and controls (I&C) systems for naval submarines and aircraft carriers for over 60 years.
+Archbald’s Navy Electronic Systems mission area has provided safety-critical nuclear instrumentation and controls (I&C) systems for naval submarines and aircraft carriers for over 60 years.
 Its systems operate aboard all U.S. Navy nuclear submarines and aircraft carriers deployed worldwide.